mozilla/fxa/packages/fxa-content-server/docs/query-params.md

 #### Options
 * `disabledButtonState` - Are the submit buttons on signin/signup disabled?
+* `emailFirst` - Should the user go through the email-first flow?
 * `sendSms` - Allow users to send an SMS containing a Firefox Mobile installation link

 ### `forceExperimentGroup`